naidanacami/Caliburn-Trelease-Paddle-Style/README.md

 Print "Trelease Paddle RHD" if you grab the magazine with your left hand.
 Print "Trelease Paddle LDH" if you grab the magazine with your right hand.
 ```
 You may need to drill out the hole for the pin.
-Some light sanding is recommended for a smoother feel.-
+Some light sanding is recommended for a smoother feel.

-Print Settings
+## Print Settings

 Printer: